ulsdevteam/islandora_datastreams_io/README.md

 ```
 This function will redirect to the export form and pre-load based on the `$pids` and the `$pids_fetch_method` values.
 If calling the form this way and the pids_fetch_method is set to `ISLANDORA_DATASTREAMS_IO_FETCH_LISTPIDS` "List of PIDS", the PIDS field will be made read-only.

-## Exporting Datastreams (Output)
-Select the specific datastream and define a list of objects (see **Fetch Methods** below), and download a zip file that contains files corresponding to the objects' datastream that was selected.

-*If the files are intended to be Imported back into the system, **DO NOT CHANGE the filenames**.*

 ### Datastream selection
 The select box is populated with the names of all datastreams that are in use for the current installation.
 The value in parenthesis beside the datastream identifier (DSID) is the number of objects that have that datastream.